· Updated

 But free software is not the same as zero cost.
 When you add up everything required to keep a self-hosted weather site running, the total is often higher than people expect.
 This post breaks down where the money and time actually go.

-A Raspberry Pi draws about 5–10 watts under load.
-Running it 24/7 for a year uses roughly 45–90 kWh.
-At European electricity prices (roughly €0.25–0.40 per kWh), that is about €10–35 per year just to keep the machine on.
+A Raspberry Pi draws about 5–10 watts, which works out to roughly 45–90 kWh per year of continuous running.
+At European electricity prices of roughly €0.25–0.40 per kWh, that is about €10–35 per year just to keep the machine on.

 This is not a major expense, but it is not zero, and it adds up over the life of the setup.
+Run the same numbers for a repurposed desktop PC — which can draw several times the power of a Pi — and the annual figure climbs accordingly.
+Whatever the machine, this is a cost that never appears on the "free software" label.

-Your self-hosted software generates web pages, but those pages need to be served somewhere.
-Some owners point their domain at their home IP address, which is unreliable without a static IP and exposes their home network.
-The common approach is a cheap shared hosting plan.
+Some owners point their domain at their home IP address instead, which is unreliable without a static IP and exposes their home network to the internet.
+Shared hosting sidesteps that, at a price.
+Over three years, that is €108–360 in hosting costs alone.

 - Setting up the Pi and installing the software: 2–4 hours